On the wave turbulence theory for a stochastic KdV type equation: Introduction

-{\it We will see later that the noise in the stochastic partial differential equation acts only on the phase variables, and hence its presence plays the role of the random phase approximation (see \,\cite{Nazarenko:2011:WT}).
-We will also explain later that, unlike the Schr\"odinger case, the lattice ZK dispersion relation leads to a ``ghost manifold'', on which all $m$-wave interactions (and also all quasi-resonance $m$-wave interactions) are permitted, with $m\ge3$.
-Thus, the introduction of the noise is quite mandatory in order to mitigate the effect of the ``ghost manifold" in the derivation of the kinetic equation that describes only 3-wave interactions. }

-Let us now give a very rough statement of the main theorem that will be properly stated in Theorem \ref{TheoremMain} in Section \ref{Sec:Main} after all the necessary notations are introduced.
-In this statement we mention Assumption (B) that will be stated in the next section. \begin{theorem}[Rough Statement of the Main Theorem \ref{TheoremMain}] Suppose that $d\ge 2$.
-The two point correlation function $f$ for the initial value problem \eqref{KleinGordonNoise} on a hypercubic lattice can be asymptotically expressed via the solution of a 3-wave kinetic equation at the kinetic time \eqref{VanHove}, under Assumption (A) and Assumption (B) on the initial data. \end{theorem}
+Let us now give a very rough statement of the main theorem that will be properly stated in Theorem \ref{TheoremMain} in Section \ref{Sec:Main} after all the necessary notations are introduced. \begin{theorem}[Rough Statement of the Main Theorem \ref{TheoremMain}] Suppose that $d\ge 2$.
+The two point correlation function of the solution for \eqref{KleinGordonNoise} with a stochasticity on a hypercubic lattice, after we take the limit $D\to\infty$, can be asymptotically expressed via the solution of a 3-wave kinetic equation at the kinetic time \eqref{VanHove} in the resonance broadening sense, under general assumptions on the initial data. \end{theorem}

 We now present a list of remarks concerning the main theorem and its proof.